cdemar/Mac-new-setup/README.md

 touch ~/.config/nvim/init.lua
 ```

-Now that we can make the folders let's first do the easier of the two out of the way first.
+Now that we can make the folders let's first do the easier of the two out of the way.
 run this code to get into the wezterm folder then using nvim as our editor we can add code to make it look nicer.

 ```bash